The Iron Furniture Guide

 Forged Iron Finishing Process

-Once the iron has undergone the forging process, it is then finishing via powder coating.
+Once the iron has undergone the forging process, it is then finished with a powder coating.
 Powder coating is a high-quality finish found on thousands of products you come in contact with each day.
 Powder coating protects industrial machinery as well as many household items, including furniture.
-It provides a more durable finish than liquid paints can offer, while still providing an attractive finish.

 Powder coating consists of a 4-step process:

 - Blasting - Blasting removes any dirt, grime, or corrosion.
-All of our forged bases are sand-blasted, as it is the best blasting process for furniture making.
+All of our forged bases are sand-blasted.

 - Prepping - Prepping consists of applying a metal prep chemical solution to remove surface impurities, clean off any lingering debris, and make the piece corrosion-resistant.

 - Curing - This is the process of heating the powder-coated piece in order to strengthen the chemical bonds between the coating and the metal.
-The cure times for metal can range depending on how long it takes the oven to get to temp and the size of the oven.
-Typical curing temperature ranges from 250°F (low cure) to 400°F are required for the powder to heat up enough to bond.
+Typical curing temperature ranges from 250°F to 400°F are required for the powder to heat up enough to bond.

 Forged Iron Pros & Cons